Integralist/Style-Guides/JavaScript Style Guide.md

 }());
 ```

-For testing performance I highly recommend you use the online tool [jsPerf](http://jsperf.com/).
+For testing performance use the online tool [jsPerf](http://jsperf.com/).
 It lets you write different test cases for a particular piece of code.
 For example if you wanted to see if a `while` loop was faster than a `for` loop then you would write a test that executed both loops against a familiar piece of code and jsPerf would execute that code repeatedly to see which variation performed better (e.g. [while vs for](http://jsperf.com/yet-another-for-vs-while/2))

 ##Unit testing

-Testing your code is very important and we should all do it.
-Personally, even though I know how important it is, I still don't write tests very often (*I work in an environment where code needs to be written fast and so time spent designing and building out an API just isn't feasible*).
+Testing your code is very important and we should all do it more.

-That being said I do try whenever possible (e.g. when working on personal projects to unit test - or better yet practice TDD - my code).
+But we appreciate why this doesn't happen as often as it should.

 ###Test-Driven Development (TDD)